 Our mission is to support student success on all COCC campuses by: (1) providing dynamic and high-quality resources, services and student-centered learning environments; (2) leading Information Literacy efforts at COCC; and (3) offering rich educational and cultural experiences that benefit COCC and the broader community. (

-loans technology like laptops, iPads, cameras, and Kindles to students, faculty, and staff.
-Through membership in the Orbis-Cascade Alliance and Interlibrary Loan services, students have access to quality research materials from libraries throughout the Pacific Northwest and entire US.
-Students, faculty, and staff can access online resources both on- and off-campus, anytime, any where an Internet connection is available.
+loans technology like laptops, iPads, cameras, and Kindles.
+Through membership in the Orbis-Cascade Alliance and Interlibrary Loan services, students have access to quality research materials from libraries throughout the country.
+Students, faculty, and staff can access online resources both on and off campus, anytime, anywhere an Internet connection is available.

-research help to students, faculty, and staff in person, on the phone, by email, and by chat.
+In addition to a plethora of information resources, the Library offers research help to students, faculty, and staff in person, on the phone, by email, and by chat.
 Librarians also teach 3 levels of credit-bearing

 information literacy classes every term, both online and in-person.